algesten/fnuc/api.md

 `converge(after, fn1, fn2, ..., fnn)(a1, a2, ..., an)`

-Creates a function whose arguments (a1-an) are passed to fn1-fnn whose result are in arguents to the first function (after).
+Creates a function that passes its arguments (a1-an) to fn1-fnn whose result are in arguments to the first function (after).

 `:: ((x1, ..., xn) -> r), ((a1, ... an) -> x1), ... ((a1, ... an) -> xn) -> (a1, ... an) -> r`